bidursapkota00/sl/JS.md

 ## Forms and Client Side Validation

 ##### Create a form to input Name, gender, hobbies, appointment date & time, country, resume, Email, password and confirm Password.
 All fields are required.
 Appointment date cannot be in past.
 Resume should be either pdf or image.
+File size should be less than 2MB.
 Email field must include @.
 Password must be at least 6 character long.
 Password and confirm password should match.

 ```html
 <html lang="en">